Information for organisers of International Permaculture Day events

 Prior to the start of your activity on IPD, do a walk-around to check that hazards have been minimised, that no garden or other tools such as spades and rakes have been left on paths and that the site is in order.

 Develop a security plan before the event.
-Think through how we can ensure us, our place, our belongings and those of our visitors are safe.
+Think through how you can ensure the place, volunteers belongings and those of your visitors are safe.

 - keep bags and purses locked away out of sight